asantos00/website/content/blog/getting-started-with-deno/creating-a-deno-plugin.md

 ADD OUTPUT
 ```

-As we can see, we get the params sent printed by the Rust code, and the response from Rust code printed using JavaScript, the communication is working!
+As we can see, the parameters sent are printed by the Rust code, and the response from Rust code is printed using JavaScript, the communication is working!

-The next step towards getting this image to grayscale plugin to work, is to be able to send the image metadata to the plugin.
+The next step towards getting this image to grayscale plugin to work, is to send the image metadata to the plugin using.
 Since JSON is the native format on JavaScript, that's what we'll use.

 ## Sending JSON parameters

 Our objective here is to send a JSON object with some specificites about the image to the plugin code.

-We already know that the communication is done using Buffers, and thus we'll need to convert this JSON object into a Buffer (`Uint8Array`), this is what the JavaScript code looks like.
+All this communication must be done using buffers, and thus we'll need to convert this JSON object into a Buffer (`Uint8Array`), as the following JavaScript code demonstrates:

 ```js
 const rustPluginId = Deno.openPlugin(`./rust-plugin/${rustLibFilename}`);